 After we heard the comments of the people on the street it seems I made some kind of a speech, but I want to tell you I don't remember one word of it.
 I got Horace Hammer all excited, and two or three more, and Horace has had this thought in his mind.
-If there was something put with it in addition to show that it would be carried something put with it in addition to show that it would be carried on year after year, that was the thought he had in mind when he presented this resolution-that his salary be cut \$1,000 and this fund presented this resolution-that his salary be cut \$1,000 and this fund of \$1,000 be used as a nucleus; and if that proposition was worked out we would have a little fund and they would be here in uniform.
+If there was something put with it in addition to show that it would be carried on year after year, that was the thought he had in mind when he presented this resolution-that his salary be cut \$1,000 and this fund of \$1,000 be used as a nucleus; and if that proposition was worked out we would have a little fund and they would be here in uniform.

-out we would have a little land and they would be left in differing.
+out we would have a fittle fund and they would be not in uniform.
 I was supposed to come and tell you, and I was glad to do it.
 Horace does want you to invest that \$1,000 in that way.
 You tell me a thousand dollars won't bring one hundred men here from Pennsylvania.
-Possibly that \$1,000 might have been spent on somebody closer home.
+Possibly that \$1.000 might have been spent on somebody closer home.
 If there was \$1,000 in view in Des Moines many fellows would have equipped themselves and started advertising the Order, and they would want to go to the next Encampment.
 That was the real reason Horace wanted it to be fixed so this \$1,000 will be carried in the Organization.
 I believe in the Pennsylvania Department another \$1,000 could have been raised.